Lakshitatak1/Netflix-Clone/README.md

-##Netflix Clone using HTML,CSSand javascript
+# Netflix Clone using HTML,CSS and javascript

 I used HTML,CSS,javascript in this project using nodejs platform.